xiangxichen11/PaintApp/README.md

 - As a user, I want to be able to save the canvas that I have added to the Canvas
 - As a user, I want to be able to load the pixel that I have added to the Canvas

+## How to Run the Program

+**Running the program:**
+Run the PaintApp class.
+A window should pop up called PaintApp

+**Using the pencil tool:**
+To draw on the canvas using the pencil, click on the pencil button first and then draw on the canvas by clicking then dragging the mouse.

+**Using the Eraser tool:**
+In order to use the eraser function, follow the save instructions for the pencil button but instead, press the eraser button

+**Using the save function:**
+When you want to save the drawing, click the save button and it will be saved to the file

+**Using the load function:**
+This load button will always reload the previous save.
+Just click the load button and whatever was previously saved will appear on the screen.
+Any non-saved changed will be gone.